zmitchell/rpi-home-assistant/README.md

 # User Specific Changes
 This is a list of things that YOU will need to change to make this work for you.
 These settings tell the scripts where to find your configuration files, etc.

+## Let's Encrypt Directories - Required
+This Docker container will mount the locations of the Let's Encrypt certificates as described in the Home Assistant documentation:

+- `/etc/letsencrypt`
+- `/var/lib/letsencrypt`

+If you don't have (or want) Let's Encrypt functionality, you'll need to make these two directories anyway because the build process assumes that they're there.
+You don't need to use Let's Encrypt with this Docker image, but these directories do need to be on the host computer (your Raspberry Pi).

 ## `build.sh`
 The only thing you would want to change here would be the Docker repository to push your image to once it's built.
 You can't push to my repository :)